shawnsavour/MyELTS-Answers-v2.0-by-ShawnSavour/README.md

 6. You will see Shawn give you Answers in between "[" and "]" right after you input any answer.
 7. Input all the answers that Shawn gives you!
 Congratulate!
 ---
-For more information and guide, please go to my Blog ShawnSavour.xyz Thank you!
+For more information and guide, please go to my post https://www.facebook.com/ShawnSavour/posts/246701727175813
+Thank you!